opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 In this case, all attributes in the blue area on the left are displayed under the corresponding attribute group.

 ![work package form configuration](image-20200116150227458.png)

+Watch the following video to see how you can customize your work packages with custom fields and configure the work package forms:

+<video src="https://www.openproject.org/wp-content/uploads/2020/12/OpenProject-Forms-and-Custom-Fields-1.mp4" type="video/mp4" controls="" style="width:100%"></video>

 ## Add table of related work packages to a work package form